makubacki/tianocore.github.io/EDK-II-Development-Process.md

      finding changes easier in the future.
 High quality descriptions make it much easier to understand a set of changes in the PR.

+     > If you are familiar with the previous mailing list based process, you can think of the PR descritpion like
+     > the cover letter.

 3. Verify that the proper set of reviewers are on the pull request.
 Add any reviewers that are missing.

 4. Verify that the commit(s) can individually be submitted to `edk2/master`.
 Squashing commits is not allowed.